Copper and Orange Hair.

 Soft, Sophisticated, Chestnut Design.

-Soft and elegant with the back quite long, so girly without straying into mullet territory.
-The detail that makes this stand out is the delicate wisps at the nape of the neck.
-Those wisps are like softer versions of spikes that give an edgy feel but still keeping it feminine.
+Soft and elegant, the back is quite long but girly without straying into mullet territory.
+The detail making it stand out is the delicate wisps at the nape of the neck.
+Those wisps are like softer versions of spikes, giving an edgy feel but remaining feminine.
 The front has side-swept bangs and the top slick, adding elegant appeal.
-The dark color makes this one appear shinier when light strikes it, making this the best color.
-Accessorize with sparkling barrettes or a bejeweled headband that will make this sweet look super feminine and gorgeous.
+The dark color makes a shinier appearance when light strikes, making the best colors.
+Accessorize with sparkling barrettes or a bejeweled headband, making a sweet look super feminine and gorgeous.

 The risky thing about edgy styles is they can be more difficult and often appear too extreme for the rank and file.
 A good example of how an edgy style can be fun, sexy, and functional.
 The back is longer and reaches the nape and one side has shorter tips while the other has long bangs.
 The top has ample volume and height and interesting spiky details.
-When styled like this, with some spikes, and some sleek parts, this look screams party but you can also comb it through to tone it down for a day look.
+When a hint of spikes and some sleek parts are thrown in, we're screaming party but comb through to tone it down and viola we have sophistication and reserve.
 Spike it up, lay it down and highlight the wisps, fringe, and so much more.
 Ideal for a powerful woman, or a woman of strength, stature, and unwavering style.
 Take advantage of some wax and hairspray, finger comb and done.

 Red, Spiky and Slightly Sideswept.

-A good play of light autumnal reds and browns on dark hair styled with spikes to make the wearer appear more radiant and more feminine.
+A good play of light autumnal reds and browns on dark spikes to make the wearer appear more radiant and feminine.
 At first glance, this seems over the top, what makes it appear that way are the spikes from all angles but take a closer look and find some texture, dimension, and feminine details.